 The Selling plan group and its options are what determine the choices customers will have to buy a product in your Shopify store.
 These choices are displayed directly on the product page of any product that has the selling group enabled.
 Here is an example of how it looks once configured:

-Note: You can set up multiple selling plans within a selling plan group to give customers more than one option.
 This selling plan has 3 options to specify the frequency for orders:

 Plan selector title - This is displayed when customers view your selling plan group options on the product page.
 It defaults to "Deliver every" but you can change it to something else like "Bills Every" if it isn't a physical product.

 Note: Depending on your theme it might look a bit different than the screenshots above.
 Each theme has the ability to style and place elements in different locations but generally, this is how these settings will be displayed to customers.

-Selling Plan - In short, these are the actual purchase options you want to give a customer.
+In short, these are the actual purchase options you want to give a customer.
 These specify the billing frequency and optional discounts.

 Plan Selector Label - This is the name of the selling plan that will be displayed to your customers on the product page where they select their subscription options.